jasp-stats/jaspReliability/inst/help/reliabilityUniDimFrequentist.md

 - RMSEA: root mean square error of approximation, a value close to 0 is desired
 - Lower and Upper CI RMSEA: the lower and upper bound of the confidence interval of the RMSEA value
 - SRMR: standardized root mean square residual, a value close to 0 is desired

+#### Standardized loadings of the Single-Factor Model:
+- Contains the standardized single-factor loadings

 ## References
 ---